Noelle Webster-Milam

 One week into working from home I learned real quick that “what was” couldn’t continue.
 Suddenly my family became my co-workers.
 We were thrust into a new life and all we had was old mental models to draw from on how we lived life up until that moment.
 The life we had built and the […]

-Cue the “Meet the Parents” meme… We’ve all seen it, the awkward moment where Ben Stiller and Robert De Niro are in the dressing room and good ol’ future father-in-law is accusing Ben Stiller’s character of nefarious acts: The thing I love about that scene is someone caring about another person enough to call them […]
+Cue the “Meet the Parents” meme… We’ve all seen it, the awkward moment where Ben Stiller and Robert De Niro are in the dressing room and good ol’ future father-in-law is accusing Ben Stiller’s character of nefarious acts: CIRCLE OF TRUST The thing I love about that scene is someone caring about another person enough […]

 So a UX Architect and a Software Engineer Had a Baby